ubc-library-rc/gis-ArcGIS-Storymap/content/Preview.md

 ## Preview

-Another tab on the top of the page is the **Preview**, it allows you to preview the Storymap from user interface on different devices (e.g. PC, Tablet and phone).
+Another tab on the top of the page is the **Preview**, it allows you to preview the Story Map from user interface on different devices (e.g. PC, Tablet and phone).

 ![click_on_ribbon](images/preview.png)